-The trust beneficiary's share of the trust fund (less the Settlor's Retained Rights) will form part of the beneficiary's estate for inheritance tax.
+The trust beneficiary's share of the trust fund will form part of the beneficiary's estate for inheritance tax.

-Where an adult beneficiary dies, their share of the trust fund (less the Settlor's Retained Rights) forms part of their inheritance tax estate on death and would pass under their will or on intestacy.
-Where a minor beneficiary dies their share of the trust fund (less the Settlor's Retained Rights) would normally pass under the intestacy rules, usually to their parents.
+Where an adult beneficiary dies their share of the trust fund forms part of their inheritance tax estate on death and would pass under their will or on intestacy.
+Where a minor beneficiary dies their share of the trust fund would normally pass under the intestacy rules, usually to their parents.